 - The Village (Blue) Route connects the Visitor Center Plaza with lodges, campgrounds, the Backcountry Information Center, and Market Plaza (market, bank, and post office).

 - The Hermits Road (Red) Route, is CLOSED FOR THE WINTER.
 Hermit Road is open to private vehicles between December 1, and February 28.

 - The early morning Hikers' Express Bus makes 3 stops in Grand Canyon Village then travels to the South Kaibab Trailhead:

-- The Tusayan (Purple) Route will NOT BE IN OPERATION, during 2021.
+- The Tusayan (Purple) Route is NOT IN OPERATION, during winter months.